marmelab/react-admin/docs/Authorization.md

 ## Restricting Access to Fields and Inputs

-You might want to display some fields, inputs or filters only to users with specific permissions.
-Just like for resources, pass a function as only child of the component, instead of a set of Fields and Inputs.
+You might want to display some fields or inputs only to users with specific permissions.
+Those permissions are retrieved for each route and will provided to your component as a `permissions` prop.

+Each route will call the `authClient` with the `AUTH_GET_PERMISSIONS` type and some parameters including the current location and route parameters.
+It's up to you to return whatever you need to check inside your component such as the user's role, etc.

 Here's an example inside a `Create` view with a `SimpleForm` and a custom `Toolbar`: